CaseyHaralson/pinkyring/README.md

 # pinkyring

-A node project generator that allows you to try a project, and then remove the pieces you don't want.
+A node project generator that allows you to try a project template, and then remove the pieces you don't want.

 ## New Project
 Note: requires node to be installed.